yogi/fabacademy2016/w18-applications.md

         Increments the hour or minute (whichever is blinking)
     * TimeDown:
         Decrements the hour or minute
 * Ambient light sensor
 * PIR motion detection sensor
 * Battery backup to retain time when disconnected from a wall-power outlet

-* Power cord with 3-pin plug for 5 amp sockets
+* Power cord with 3-pin 5amp plug
 * (Optional) Battery power indicator

 ### Use Cases

-* When powered on, should display the clock at 12:00
+* When powered on for the first time, it should display 12:00 and enter TimeChange mode (start blinking the HourDigits)
-* When
+* Should allow the user to change the time using the TimeSet, TimeUp and TimeDown buttons
+    * In TimeChange mode, if the user input is not complete, should revert to the previous time after 10 seconds
+* Should maintain accurate time
+* When ambient light drops below a threshold, should turn the display off
+* When display is off and motion is detected, should turn the display off for 5 seconds
+* When wall-power is turned off, should switch to battery power and continue operating normally

-## Materials Required
+## Material Required